 Business Use Vehicle Insurance

-If you use a vehicle for business purposes, such as transporting tools to a client’s site, you’re legally required to hold a form of Business Use Vehicle insurance.
+If you use a personal vehicle for business purposes, such as transporting tools to a client’s site, you’re legally required to hold a form of business use vehicle insurance.
 If it’s your personal vehicle, then the process is fairly easy—you can contact your existing provider and tell them you’d like to upgrade, and most UK providers will be more than happy to support you—although don’t be surprised if your premium goes up.

 If you use your vehicle to move expensive tools from one site to the next, you may want to consider goods in transit insurance, which will protect your tools if they’re damaged while they’re on the move.
 And if you have vehicles that are registered to your company’s name then you’ll need commercial vehicle insurance to keep them, and your business, insured.

 Construction All Risk Insurance

 Construction all-risk insurance (also referred to as ‘contractors all-risk insurance’, 'building site insurance' or 'builders contractors insurance') is a policy designed to cover all the risks you might encounter during a construction project.

 These can include, but aren’t limited to: